Battle of Oltenița

 and was the first engagement of the Crimean War.
 In this battle an Ottoman army under the command of Omar Pasha was defending its fortified positions from the Russian forces led by General Peter Dannenberg, until the Russians were ordered to withdraw.
 The Russian attack was called off just when they reached the Ottoman fortifications, and they retreated in good order, but suffered heavy losses.
-The Ottomans held their positions, but did not pursue the enemy, and later retreated to the other side of Danube.
+The Turks held their positions, but did not pursue the enemy, and later retreated to the other side of Danube.

 Background

 This battle took place during the Crimean War.
 In the build-up to war, Russia had occupied the Danubian Principalities of Moldavia and Wallachia, positioning troops on the (northern) left bank of the Danube, the border of Ottoman territory.
 The Ottoman Empire had responded by moving troops under the general command of Omar Pasha to the right bank to face them.
 On their left flank, the Ottomans gathered a large force near the westernmost fortress of Vidin, but there were no significant numbers of Russians (they were afraid of diplomatic attrition with Austria).
 In the centre, Russian forces south of Bucharest were faced by Ottoman forces in the fortresses of Ruse, Turtukai and Silistra.
 Following the Ottoman ultimatum on 4 October 1853 to withdraw within 2 weeks, Ottoman forces under Ferik Ismail Pasha crossed the Danube River from Vidin to Kalafat on 28 October 1853 to drive the Russians out of the western part of Wallachia.
 On 30 October Omar Pasha himself arrived at the troops gathered near the Turtukai fortress.